National Bolshevik Party: Notable direct actions

+On 3 December 2003, NBP activists occupied the roof of the Ministry of Justice building in Moscow as a protest against the Ministry's fifth refusal to register the NBP as a political party and unfair elections.
+Some activists forced their way inside and attempted to deliver a petition for registration to Minister of Justice Yury Chaika, while others held a rally by the entrance of the building.
+The activists hung banners from the roof with the slogans "Freedom or death!" and "We will teach you to love the constitution!".
+The activists were detained after the protest.

-On 3 March 2004, National Bolsheviks occupied the United Russia headquarters in Moscow and protested against government policy.
-On 22 June 2004, National Bolsheviks occupied Germany's Trade Embassy in Moscow on the anniversary of the German invasion of the Soviet Union.
-They hung a banner with an inscription "Never forget!
-Never forgive!"
-On 2 August 2004, a group of National Bolsheviks occupied the office of the Health and Social Development Ministry building in Moscow to protest against the social benefits reform.
-Police arrested most of the participants, and on 12 December 2004, seven National Bolsheviks were each sentenced to five years in prison.
+On 3 March 2004, NBP members occupied the United Russia headquarters in Moscow in protest against Putin and government policy.
+All protestors, as well as Kommersant correspondent Oleg Kashin, were detained afterward.
+On 22 June 2004, NBP activists occupied the German Industrial Trade Center in Moscow on the anniversary of the German invasion of the Soviet Union, unfurling a banner with the inscription, "Never forget!
+Never forgive!" and chanting "Russia is everything, everything else is nothing" and "Putin is a German spy."
+On 2 August 2004, a group of NBP members occupied the Ministry of Health and Social Development building in Moscow in protest against social benefits reform.
+During the occupation, they stormed the office of Minister of Health Mikhail Zurabov, who was not there at the time.
+Police arrested most of the participants, and on 12 December 2004, seven activists were found guilty of "hooliganism and intentional damage to property" and each sentenced to five years in prison.
 On 14 December 2004, NBP members occupied the presidential-administration visitors' room to protest against government policy.
-Police arrested thirty-nine National Bolsheviks, with many of them being sentenced to prison.
+Police arrested thirty-nine activists, with many of them being sentenced to prison.

 On 25 September 2006, National Bolsheviks occupied the Ministries of Finances building in Moscow to protest against liberal economic policy.

 International groups

 The National Bolshevik Party founded branches across the post-Soviet states.
-Relatively strong branches of the party existed in Latvia, Ukraine, and Belarus.
-Several small groups often made up of Russian immigrants that are named National Bolshevik Party have existed in countries across Europe and North America.
+The most active branches outside of Russia were in Latvia, Ukraine, and Belarus.
+Several small associated groups, often made up of Russian immigrants, also existed in countries across Europe and North America.
 Most of them did not have official registration.

+Israel

+An Israeli chapter of the NBP, known as Another Israel, was active in the mid-2000s.
+It was influenced by Eurasianism, supporting Israel on the grounds that it is geopolitically located in "Eurasia", while also maintaining a critical stance of the government of Ariel Sharon.
+They were in close contact with the Russian branch.